-Trip Introduction: 21 Days Everest Three Passes Trek 2022, 2023 - Formidable trek to meet the towering trio of Kongma La (5,535m), Cho La (5,420m) and Renjo La at (5,340m)
+Trip Introduction: 21 Days Everest Three Passes Trek 2023, 2024 - Formidable Trek to meet the towering trio of Kongma La (5,535m), Cho La (5,420m), and Renjo La at (5,340m).

-‘adventure over high scenic passes in the shade of towering Mt.
-Everest’
+"Adventure over high scenic passes in the shade of towering Mt.
+Everest"

-The start of 21 Days Everest Three passes trekking story
+The start of 21 Days Everest Three passes trekking story.

-A place that holds a fairy tale glimpse of simmering glacial lakes along with grandest of views of theMt.Cho-Oyumountain in the north direction.
-Enjoying a pleasant and absorbing moments at the beautiful Gokyo the adventure then moves on towards the much awaited ultimate third pass the Renjo-la.
+A place that holds a fairy tale glimpse of simmering glacial lakes along with the grandest of views of theMt.Cho-Oyumountain in the north direction.
+After Enjoying a pleasant and absorbing moment at the beautiful Gokyo the adventure then moves on toward the much-awaited ultimate third pass the Renjo-la.
 A steep climbing trail is the last one to conquer to be on the top of Renjo-la.
-The rewards here is amazing as we get the sensational panoramic of world four highest mountains from Everest, Lhotse, and Cho-Oyu with 5th highest Mt.
+The rewards here are amazing as we get the sensational panoramic of the world's four highest mountains Everest, Lhotse, and Cho-Oyu with the 5th highest Mt.
 Makalu.
-Being here gives us a feeling of mission accomplished of making it to the famed three passes.
+Being here gives us a feeling of mission accomplishment of making it to the famed three passes.

-Best Time to Trek to Everest Three High Passes:
+Best Time to Trek to Everest Three High Passes.

 The trek gets demanding especially during the winters and monsoon, but adventure seekers prefer and stand up to these challenges.
-If you happen to be the one then Trekking Planner Nepal organizes three high passes treks throughout the year.
+If you happen to be the one then Trekking Planner Inc. organizes three high passes treks throughout the year.
 Come join the band of avid trekkers to take on the highly formidable trek journey to test your limits and enduring capabilities.
 Getting a pre-hand actual forecast of the Everest Region cannot be ascertained at any time of the year.
 Yet trekking is easy in certain seasons.

-January to February
+January to February.

-It is by far one of the coldest season - especially from early January to February, with heavy snowfall and cold temperatures, mainly at night.
+It is by far one of the coldest seasons - especially from early January to February, with heavy snowfall and cold temperatures, mainly at night.
 If you are allergic to colds, we advise you not to trek during these months.

 March to April